RobertTLange/gymnax/CONTRIBUTING.md

     - [ ] Framestacking
     - [ ] Reward normalization
     - [ ] Sticky actions
+    - [ ] Greyscaling
-    - [ ] Greyscaling and observation normalization
+    - [ ] Observation normalization
-- [ ] Environment registration ala `gym` factory so that users can easily write their own environments and create jittable instances via `gymnax.make(<env_name>)`
+- [ ] Environment registration ala `gym` factory so that users can easily write their own environments and create jittable instances via `gymnax.make(<env_name>)`.
+Currently this is fairly minimal.
-- [ ] Better documentation via sphinx, code style and PEP setup.
+- [ ] Better documentation via `mkdocs`.
+- [ ] More examples for doing cool stuff with vectorized environments.